akshpatel26/Flight-Price-Analysis/README.md

 9. Duration: Total travel time between cities in hours.
 10. Price: Target variable, the price of the ticket.

+# Exploratory Data Analysis (EDA)
+In this project, we performed EDA to understand the distribution of data and relationships between features.
+Some of the visualizations include:

+ • Distribution of airlines and their average pricing.

+ • Class distribution in airlines.

+ • Analysis of business and economy class flights.

+ • Day-Wise Distribution of Flights.

+ • Price trends based on departure time and arrival time.

 # Prerequisites

-Python 3.7 or above
+• Python 3.7 or above

-Jupyter Notebook or Jupyter Lab
+• Jupyter Notebook

-The following Python packages: pandas numpy seaborn matplotlib
+• pandas

+• numpy

+• seaborn

+• matplotlib